Stephen the Great: Family

 Stephen's second (or third) wife, Maria of Mangup, was of the family of the Princes of Theodoro.
 She was probably also cousins with the Muscovite Grand Princess Sophia Palaiologina and was related to Trebizond's royal couple, Emperor David and Empress Maria.
 The Stephen–Maria marriage took place in September 1472, but she died in December 1477.
 During her brief stay in Moldavia, Maria supported the Latin Patriarchate of Constantinople, contributing to the friendly contacts between Stephen and Catholic powers.
 Stephen's third (or fourth) wife, Maria Voichița, was the daughter of Radu the Fair, Voivode of Wallachia.
 She was the mother of Stephen's immediate successor, Bogdan, and a daughter named Maria Cneajna.
-The latter married to Fedor Wiśniowiecki.
+The latter married into the House of Sanguszko.
 Stephen is known to have fathered two other sons who died in childhood, at a time when he was married to Maria Voichița: Bogdan died in 1479, and Peter (Petrașco) in 1480.
 Scholars are divided as to whether their mother was Evdochia, Maria of Mangup, or a very young Maria Voichița.
 Bogdan was also known as "Vlad"—a regal name rarely used in Moldavia, but common for Wallachian princes.
 The choice was either "an underlining of the Moldo–Wallachian unity which Prince Stephen had sought to achieve", or, more precisely but less certainly, a proof that Stephen wished to make Bogdan-Vlad his co-ruler over Wallachia.
 Archivist Aurelian Sacerdoțeanu believes that Bogdan-Vlad also had a twin, Iliaș.

 In 1480, Stephen finally recognized his first-born, Mircea, born from his 1450s affair with Călțuna of Brăila, and groomed him to take the throne in Wallachia.
 According to Sacerdoțeanu, recognition came only after the death of Mircea's legal father, who may have been one of the boyars spared at Soci.
 Stephen also fathered another illegitimate son, Petru Rareș, who became prince of Moldavia in 1527.
 The church regards his mother, Maria Rareș, as Stephen's fourth wife, although she is known to have been married to a burgher.
 Stephen V "Locust", who held the Moldavian throne in 1538–1540, also presented himself as Stephen's illegitimate son.
 According to Sacerdoțeanu, his claim is credible.
 A local tradition in Putna County (today's Vrancea) attributes to Stephen other extra-conjugal affairs, with many peasants reporting that they consider themselves "of his blood" or "of his marrow".